 Apparently seeing the chaos in front of him, the driver of a fourth car slowed down in an apparent attempt to negotiate the worsening situation.
 However, that vehicle was rear-ended by a semi truck.
 The force of that collision drove the car into the rear of another semi truck.
 The driver of the car was killed at the scene, and the road as closed for almost six hours as the wreckage was cleared.

-While winter will be over relatively soon, the danger from motor vehicle accidents lasts all year.
-An experienced personal injury attorney can assist people who have been hurt in such accidents through no fault of their own.
+While winter will be over soon, the danger from motor vehicle accidents lasts all year.
+An experienced truck accident attorney in New York can assist if you were hurt in such an accident.
+These types of lawyers can review your case and help you take legal action against the parties responsible for your injuries.

 Source: CBS New York, “Investigators: Smoking Plow Truck Set Off Fatal New York Thruway Crash,” Feb.
 27, 2014